 No, excess is a voluntary insurance.
 You have three choices:

-To purchase insurance4carhire policies you must be resident in one of the EEA countries.
+To purchase insurance4carhire policies you must be resident in the UK, The Netherlands’, France, Spain, Italy or Germany.

 Our Europe multi-trip policy is valid for trips in, through or to the UK including the Channel Islands and the Isle of Man, Ireland, Iceland, Europe (all countries west of the Ural mountains - the Urals extend from the northern border of Kazakhstan to the coast of the Artic ocean), Croatia, Czech Republic, Serbia, Slovakia, Slovenia and Turkey), the islands of the Mediterranean - including North and South Cyprus, Morocco, Tunisia, the Canary Islands, Madeira and the Azores.

 Our Worldwide multi-trip policy covers car hire in all countries except: Afghanistan, Belarus, Cuba, Congo, Iran, Iraq, Ivory Coast, Liberia, North Korea, Myanmar, Sudan and Zimbabwe.